antoniomp27/Picochess_V4_beta_amp27/README.md

 How to analyse a PGN game using Picotutor?
 ------------------------------------------
 You can upload a PGN game.
 Go to localhost/upload and chose a PGN file to upload to Picochess.
 It will ask you for your pi user password.
 It will load the PGN game into the starting position.
-Now you can step through the PGN game in Picochess by using the pause button.
+Now you can step through the PGN game in Picochess by using the play-pause button.
 Finally save the game from the menu if you want to store the evaluations.
+Uploads are written to /opt/picochess/games/upload.
 Games are saved in /opt/picochess/games.
 To upload a game from your mobile phone to Picochess you need to know the ip address of your Pi computer and replace localhost above with the ip address.
 You also need to be on the same network as your pi computer.
+If you want to load the last game chose "PGN Replay" mode.
+For more analysis modes, continue reading below.

 How to enter and analyse a game using Picotutor?
 ------------------------------------------------
-You can use the menu to go to Mode and switch to "Hint On" mode.
+You can use the menu to go to Mode and switch to "Hint On", "Eval.Score", "Observe" or "Analysis" mode.
 Now you make moves for both sides.
-Use the plus and minus button to check the score.
+Use the plus and minus button to check the depth-score and hit move.
 When you are done analysing: use the Game Setup from the menu and chose Declare game ending.
 Your game with picotutor evaluations are saved in /opt/picochess/games/last_game.pgn.

 Additional scripts you might find useful:
 -----------------------------------------